don-patterson/recipes/public/list/Asian Sesame Noodle Bowl.md

 5. Add the pork, bok choy, and green onions, and cook until tenter (about 8 minutes)
 6. Meanwhile, rinse the rice noodles and then submerge in a pot of boiling water.
 Turn off the heat and cover, and let stand for 4 minutes
 7. When the noodles and bok choy are done, mix the noodles in and stir until coated
-8. Serve, and sprinkle sesame seeds on top if desired
+8. Serve, sprinkled with sesame seeds and crushed chillis if desired